Economic MPC Control of Ethylene Oxide Production

 The C2H4O production rate is defined as the product of the C2H4O concentration in the reactor () and the total volumetric flow rate exiting the reactor ().

-The operating point is effectively determined by the three inputs. is the C2H4 concentration in the feed, which the MPC controller can manipulate. is the cooling jacket temperature, which keeps the stable. is the C2H4 feed rate, which indicates the available ethylene coming from an upstream process.
+The operating point is effectively determined by the three inputs. is the C2H4 concentration in the feed, which the MPC controller can manipulate. is the cooling jacket temperature, which keeps the temperature stable. is the C2H4 feed rate, which indicates the available ethylene coming from an upstream process.
 A higher feed rate increases the achievable C2H4O production rate.
-Both and are considered as measured disturbances in this example.
+In this example, both and are measured disturbances.